iTrain Hockey Camp

 Excluding the acceleration piece, those things are in Duncan's wheelhouse due to all of the outstanding coaches he's had in the past that focused on skating being the base for every hockey player.

-But the video initially that got this all rolling for us, the one I forwarded to him for the umpteenth time, was one of iTH's videos about taking 5 quick strides to get going...and that just so happened to be the very FIRST drill they did.
+But the video that initially got this all rolling for us, the one I forwarded to him for the umpteenth time, was one of iTH's videos about taking 5 quick strides to get going...and that just so happened to be the very FIRST drill they did.

 Like, even before the slam on the brakes drill.